Kangas's time wasting (of others) Part II

 The second, third and fourth examples indicated to me that Kangas is not only willing to waste people's

 time and money, but he does not appear to want to pursue the case himself, which makes me believe that he knows there is no possibility of success.
 Indeed, what would he possibly say in an appeal?
 (He has already, unsuccessfully, lodged an appeal against the jury issues raised after the trial.)
 He knows this, although he is willing to encourage well-meaning people to waste their time on pointless and costly exercises that conclude as a dead end.
-When I first wrote to him, he made the pitiful statement that he had no one to support him to fight his case, but I later discovered (although it took nearly a year) that he has had support in the past but this was abandoned when it appeared his claims were false or suspect.
+When I first wrote to him, he made the pitiful statement that he had no one to support him to fight his case, but I later discovered (after 12/13 May 2017 when I realized how he had lied to me) that he has had support in the past but this was abandoned when it appeared his claims were false or suspect.
 So, there is the ridiculous cycle of people being taken in by his claims, spending time and/or money in examining his case, and then realizing his claim is false or at least doubtful, and this is then repeated by the next person who Kangas convinces, and so on...